rossrobino/domco/apps/docs/src/server/content/tutorial.md

 ## Prerender

-Export a `prerender` variable to prerender routes.
+Export a `prerender` variable to prerender routes. `prerender` can be an array or set of paths to prerender, or a function that returns the paths.

 ```ts
 // src/server/+func.ts